tmcw-up-for-adoption/incr-object/README.md

 # incr-object

 A standalone incrementing object.
 Good for quick statistics scripts and so on.
 Kind of like a set, except geared towards binning.
-Basically just abstracts away the annoyingness of `undefined++`.
+Abstracts away the annoyingness of `undefined++`.

+## usage

+    npm install --save incr-object

+## example

 ```js
 var incr = require('incr-object');